dankmeme01/open-gdm-server/README.md

 ## How to connect

-GDM does not officially support custom server endpoints, and you will have to modify the source code and compile it yourself with the proper endpoints.
+GDM does not officially support custom server endpoints.
+You either have to use an [OpenGDM client](https://github.com/dankmeme01/open-gdm-client), or modify the source code and compile GDM yourself (see below).

+## Potential future plans

+* Implement `getIcon.php` ourselves
+* Figure out why the level list is broken on the client

+## How to make a compatible client

-For each of those places, change the IP address or the hostname to `127.0.0.1:53789`, for example `http://1.1.1.1/gdm/getIcon.php` or `http://example.com/gdm/getIcon.php` becomes `http://127.0.0.1:53789/gdm/getIcon.php`.
+For each of the following places, change the IP address or the hostname to `127.0.0.1:53789`, for example `http://1.1.1.1/gdm/getIcon.php` or `http://example.com/gdm/getIcon.php` becomes `http://127.0.0.1:53789/gdm/getIcon.php`.
 Make sure to replace `127.0.0.1` to the server IP and `53789` to the HTTP port of the OpenGDM server:

 * GDM/Client/Client.cs line 343
 * GDM/Client/Client.cs line 395